imagej/imagej.github.io/_pages/plugins/snt/traces-file-format.md

 ### &lt;point&gt;

 This represents a point in a path.
-A point element may have the following attribes:
+A point element may have the following attributes:

 -   `xd`, `yd`, `zd`: These three attributes give the position of the point in world coordinates. e.g. you can use these coordinates directly to calculate the length of paths.
 -   **\[deprecated\]** `x`, `y`, `z`: These attributes represent the position of the point in image coordinates (i.e. indices of voxels in each axis).
 They are still generated for backwards compatability, but it's better to use `xd`, `yd` and `zd`.